Help Aleteia continue its mission by making a tax-deductible donation. In this way, Aleteia's future will be yours as well.

 In recent years, however, he has found that the "extraordinary memory" with which he was blessed is failing, so he stopped preaching about three years ago.
 For the anniversary Mass, though, he wrote a six-minute sermon.
 "It's been a hell of a job to memorize it, but I did," he said.

 Born in Cuba of Spanish parents, Guillermo Rodriguez was in a class of 45 seminarians.
-By the time he was ordained in 1956, new native priests had become such a rarity on the Caribbean island that his ordination—performed by the papal nuncio in Cuba—attracted a lot of local media attention.
+By the time he was ordained in 1956, new native priests had become such a rarity on the Caribbean island that his ordination — performed by the papal nuncio in Cuba — attracted a lot of local media attention.

-At the same time there was a revolution brewing against the government of Fulgencio Batista, and since Father Rodriguez had some medical training in his background (though he never completed his MD degree) he was able to help the rebels.
+At the same time there was a revolution brewing against the government of Fulgencio Batista, and since Fr.
+Rodriguez had some medical training in his background (though he never completed his MD degree) he was able to help the rebels.
 Che Guevara was active near his parish in the Escambray Mountains.

 The young priest was not a communist or a sympathizer, but no one knew that Fidel Castro was a communist at that point either.
-After Castro came to power and declared his belief in communism, Father Rodriguez became more outspoken against the ideology.
+After Castro came to power and declared his belief in communism, Rodriguez became more outspoken against the ideology.
 In fact, through a parishioner who was close to the new government, Castro offered the young priest the position of Minister of Propaganda.
 He turned it down.

 The government issued an arrest warrant for the outspoken cleric.
 Things looked grim, but a military officer in the parish remembered the help the young priest had provided, so he facilitated his escape.

-Father Rodriguez landed in Miami in 1960, not knowing English.
+Rodriguez landed in Miami in 1960, not knowing English.
 He communicated with other priests in Latin while picking up the language of his new homeland.
 Months later, he had what he considers a second escape, when he was recruited by Cuban exiles as a chaplain for what would come to be known as the Bay of Pigs invasion.
 He was ready to leave for Guatemala, where the revolt against Castro was being organized, but the invasion happened before he was able to get on a plane.
-If Father Rodriguez had gone, it’s very possible he could have been a victim of the “carnage,” as he put it, the invading forces suffered in the failed attempt.
+If Rodriguez had gone, it's very possible he could have been a victim of the "carnage," as he put it, the invading forces suffered in the failed attempt.

 Eventually, the priest settled in San Francisco, serving along the way in South Carolina and San Jose, California.
 Harking back to his medical training, he has often served in hospital chaplaincy.
 He also dabbled in painting, but one day he was inspired by an interview with former pro football player Rosey Grier, who was into needlepoint.
 “I thought, ‘If I can paint (with paints), I can paint with thread.’”